 Who can play?

 If you are interested in playing Division I or Division II sports, you have to register with the NCAA Eligibility Center.
-Here, you can create a Certification Account through which you can submit your SAT or ACT scores and your high school transcripts, showing your current GPA and that you completed appropriate course requirements for college.
+Here, you can create a Certification Account through which you can submit your SAT or ACT scores and your high school transcripts showing your current GPA and that you have completed appropriate course requirements for college.
 You will be required to pay $90 (or $150 if you are an international student).
 All prospective Division I and Division II student-athletes must be certified before they can officially visit prospective schools or sign a National Letter of Intent.

 Division III sports teams are typically easier to join.
 Students may be recruited through the athletic departments at their colleges but also may be permitted to try out or walk onto a team.
 Contact the athletic department and head coach of your prospective team for more information.